 Using your iPhone or Android phone, you can use one of two free methods to detect hidden cameras.

 Use a Phone Call to Check for Hidden Cameras & Microphones

-- Use Mobile App to Find Hidden Cameras & Listening Devices
+- Mobile App for Detecting Spy Cameras and Listening Devices

 Get A Professional Camera Detector Or Sensor To Spot Hidden CCTV Cameras